-- The amount of degree days for the considered day / month is 0, making normalisation impossible as well as irrelevant. - There hasn't been enough temperature samples gathered for all days of the periods to be able to reliably compute a number of degree days for it. - A temperature sample for at least 22 hours of a day is required for the amount of degree days for that day to be computed.
+- The amount of degree days for the considered day / month is 0, making normalisation impossible as well as irrelevant. - There hasn't been enough temperature samples gathered for any day of the period to be able to reliably compute a number of degree days for it.

+A temperature sample for at least 22 hours of a day is required for the amount of degree days for that day to be computed.